Practical Nursing (Post-Secondary)

 Upon completion of our Practical Nursing Program, graduates are prepared to:

-• Apply the nursing process using critical thinking skills to the care of culturally-diverse clients throughout the life span with common well-defined health care needs in a variety of structured health care setting.
+• Apply the nursing process using critical thinking skills to the care of culturally diverse clients throughout the life span with common well-defined health care needs in a variety of structured health care settings.

-• Perform nursing skills based in theory and guided by nursing process in the provision of safe, competent effective care to ensure a secure physical and psychosocial environment for the client, family and health care team in an ever-changing healthcare environment.
+• Perform nursing skills based in theory and guided by the nursing process in the provision of safe, competent effective care to ensure a secure physical and psychosocial environment for the client, family, and health care team in an ever-changing healthcare environment.

-• Demonstrate a caring and empathetic approach to safe, therapeutic and individualized care to each client or groups of clients.
+• Demonstrate a caring and empathetic approach to safe, therapeutic, and individualized care for each client or group of clients.

 • Utilize teaching-learning principles of goal-directed educational plans to promote health, health maintenance, and disease prevention for clients or groups of clients within their communities.